 CONTRIBUTIONS OF TIME AND MONEY

 Volunteers.
-In 2016, Ninevah Foundation Board of Directors and other volunteers spent hundreds of hours working to conserve Lake Ninevah as well as its shoreline and vistas, and to support greater public understanding of natural resource conservation.
+In 2017, Ninevah Foundation Board of Directors and other volunteers spent hundreds of hours working to conserve Lake Ninevah as well as its shoreline and vistas, and to support greater public understanding of natural resource conservation.
 Special thanks to George Wood for heading up Lake Ninevah’s loon care work, and Denise and Richard Blake for leadership in organizing the emerging Ninevah Neighbors Network.
-The board includes Jerry Carney, Tom Hotaling, Emily Hunter (liaison to the Forest Echo community), David Martin, Betsey McGee, Paul Nevin, Rob Schultz, Andy Schulz, Tim Snyder ex-officio (as liaison to the Wilderness Community Inc.) and Dano Weisbord.
+The board included Jerry Carney, Rich Donnell ex-officio (as liaison to the Wilderness Community Inc.), Tommy Hotaling, Emily Hunter (liaison to the Forest Echo community), David Martin, Betsey McGee, Paul Nevin, Rob Schultz, Andy Schulz, and Dano Weisbord.

 Denise and Richard Blake